 Scripts and stylesheets

-*Note that global site settings can be domain specific, so you may need to select the domain at the top of Page Publishing settings.
+*Note that global site settings can be domain specific, so you may need to select the specific domain from the Modifying dropdown at the top.

 If you have images in your content that load off external URLs, you will want to try making their src attributes to be HTTPS.

-If HTTPS is not supported by the external server, you can upload those images to HubSpot's File Manager.
-You can learn more about uploading assets to File Manager, in this article.
+If HTTPS is not supported by the external server, you can upload those images to your file manager.
+You can learn more about uploading assets to your file manager in this article.

 Assets hosted on cdn1.hubspot.com do not support HTTPS requests.
-To resolve this issue, locate the file in File Manager and clone it.
+To resolve this issue, locate the file in your file manager and clone it.
 After cloning the file, copy the new file URL and update the reference.

 Use relative URLs